Hello + Q&A

 By the end of 2018, I decided to up my photography game and purchased my first interchangeable lens camera – the Fujifilm X-T20 (my first true camera love!).
 This is where the fun really began!

-In May, I was able to go part-time at my office job and I’ve been working as a photographer and social media manager ever since!
+In May, I was able to go part-time at my office job and I’ve been working as a photographer ever since!
 I’m still learning so many new things each and every day and look forward to sharing some of this with you all through this blog 🙂

 Favourite brunch spot in Sydney?